 For three years prior, Jenna practiced in the firm’s Toxic Torts Section, and during that time, she was heavily engaged in the multidistrict litigation stemming out of the BP Deepwater Horizon oil spill.

 Jenna worked to assess and recover damages for business claimants throughout the Gulf of Mexico.
 Additionally, Jenna served as co-counsel to Alabama Governor Robert Bentley, and was appointed by Alabama Attorney General Luther Strange as a deputy attorney general for the state of Alabama in its oil spill litigation.
 She has litigated extensively on behalf of the state to recover its damages resulting from the oil spill.

-Jenna is a member of the Alabama State Bar, the Alabama State Bar Young Lawyers Section, the American Association for Justice, the Alabama Association for Justice, the Alabama Association for Justice’s Emerging Leaders Section, the Montgomery County Bar Association and the Montgomery County Association’s Women's Section.
+Jenna is a member of the Alabama State Bar; the Alabama State Bar Young Lawyers Section; the Birmingham Bar Association; the American Association for Justice; the Alabama Association for Justice, where she is a member of the Women's Caucus and the Emerging Leaders Section; the Montgomery County Bar Association and the Montgomery County Bar Association’s Women's Section.

 Jenna earned her Bachelor of Arts degree, magna cum laude, in communication and information sciences from the University of Alabama in 2009.
 Jenna subsequently entered Samford University's Cumberland School of Law, earning her Juris Doctor in May 2012.

 While attending law school, Jenna was a member of the American Journal of Trial Advocacy, the nation’s oldest law review dedicated to advancing trial advocacy; and was selected as a Judge Abraham Caruthers Fellow, a mentor for first year law students in legal research and writing, negotiations and moot court.
 She was a Scholar of Merit: Juvenile Justice Administration; and included on the Dean’s List each semester.